Monogamy relations of all quantum correlation measures for multipartite quantum systems

 The monogamy relations of quantum correlation restrict the sharability of quantum correlations in multipartite quantum states.
 We show that all measures of quantum correlations satisfy some kind of monogamy relations for arbitrary multipartite quantum states.
 Moreover, by introducing residual quantum correlations, we present tighter monogamy inequalities that are better than all the existing ones.
 In particular, for multi-qubit pure states, we also establish new monogamous relations based on the concurrence and concurrence of assistance under the partition of the first two qubits and the remaining ones.

-Sharing of quantum correlations among many parties is an important quantum phenomena, which plays significant roles in quantum information processing ranging from quantum communication protocols \cite{CS,CGC,JZC,FFF} to cooperative events in quantum systems \cite{MAV,LRA}.
-It is therefore important to conceptualize and quantify quantum correlations.
-Any such measure of quantum correlation is expected to satisfy a monotonic (precisely, non-increasing) under an intuitively satisfactory set of local quantum operations \cite{rpmk,kah}.
+Quantum correlation between many parties is an important quantum phenomena, which plays significant roles in quantum information processing \cite{CS,CGC,JZC,FFF,MAV,LRA}.
+Therefore, quantifying quantum correlations becomes more and more important.
+Recently, some researchers explore the relations shared by more than two parties and expect the measurement of quantum correlation satisfies a monotonic under some local quantum operations \cite{rpmk,kah}.

-For a quantum state shared by more than two parties, one may expect that all the measures of quantum correlation would additionally follow a monogamy property \cite{AKE,CBHSB,KKA,SSS,bt,bf,mdr,hqy,csm,am}, which restricts the sharability of quantum correlations among many parties.
-The monogamous nature of quantum correlations plays a key role in the security of quantum cryptography \cite{NGWH}.
+The monogamous nature of quantum correlations plays a key role in the security of quantum cryptography \cite{AKE,CBHSB,KKA,SSS,bt,bf,mdr,hqy,csm,am,NGWH}.
 Monogamy relations are not always satisfied by a correlation measure, for example, the entanglement of formation \cite{CBHSB} which quantifies the amount of entanglement required for preparation of a given bipartite quantum state.
-However, although the concurrence \cite{concurrence} and entanglement of formation do not satisfy the monogamy inequality, $\mathcal{E}_{A|BC}\geq \mathcal{E}_{AB} +\mathcal{E}_{AC}$ ($\mathcal{E}_{A|BC}$ stands for the entanglement between $A$ and $BC$), it has been shown that the $\alpha$th ($\alpha\geq2$) power of concurrence and the $\alpha$th ($\alpha\geq\sqrt{2}$) power of entanglement of formation for $N$-qubit states do satisfy such monogamy relations \cite{ZXN}.
+However, although the concurrence \cite{concurrence} and entanglement of formation do not satisfy the monogamy inequality $\mathcal{E}_{A|BC}\geq \mathcal{E}_{AB} +\mathcal{E}_{AC}$ ($\mathcal{E}_{A|BC}$ implies the entanglement between $A$ and $BC$), the authors have proved that the $\alpha$th ($\alpha\geq2$) power of concurrence and $\alpha$th ($\alpha\geq\sqrt{2}$) power of entanglement of formation for $N$-qubit states satisfy the monogamy inequalities \cite{ZXN}.
 In \cite{JF} a tighter monogamy relation for $\alpha$th ($\alpha\geq2$) power of concurrence has been presented.
 It has been shown that the information-theoretic quantum correlation measure, quantum discord \cite{HOWH}, can violate the monogamy relations \cite{RPAK,GLGP,RPAKA,XJRHF}, but a monotonically increasing function of the quantum discord could satisfy the monogamy relation for three-qubit pure states \cite{YKBN}.

 In this paper, we first show that all quantum correlation measures satisfy some kind of monogamy relations for arbitrary multipartite quantum states.
 Then we introduce the residual quantum correlations, and present tighter monogamy inequalities that are better than all the existing ones.
 For multi-qubit pure states, we establish new monogamous relations based on the concurrence and concurrence of assistance under the partition of the first two qubits and the rest ones.